 How does social meaning interact with language change?

-I’m a PhD student and graduate assistant in Michigan State University’s Department of Linguistics, Languages, and Cultures where I concentrate in sociolinguistics.
+I’m a PhD candidate and graduate assistant in Michigan State University’s Department of Linguistics, Languages, and Cultures where I concentrate in sociolinguistics.
 I work with Betsy Sneller, Suzanne Evans Wagner, Karthik Durvasula, and others to investigate questions related to sociophonetics/phonology, language change, and the linguistic construction of identity.
-I am highly involved in the MI Diaries project, a large-scale project conducted by the MSU Sociolinguistics Lab that has been remotely gathering acoustic data (through participant self-recording) from hundreds of Michiganders since early 2020.
+I am highly involved in MI Diaries, a large-scale corpus and public outreach project conducted by the MSU Sociolinguistics Lab that has been remotely gathering acoustic data (through participant self-recording) from hundreds of Michiganders since early 2020.

-I am especially interested in finding ways to marry concepts from third-wave sociolinguistics, linguistic anthropology, and sociocultural linguistics with experimental and mixed-methods approaches to address the fundamental questions of language change as laid out by Weinreich, Labov, and Herzog (1968):
+I am especially interested in finding ways to marry concepts from third-wave sociolinguistics, linguistic anthropology, and sociocultural linguistics with experimental and mixed-methods approaches to address the fundamental questions of language change as laid out by Weinreich, Labov, and Herzog (1968).
+My research program strives to investigate the degree and nature of interaction between the dynamics of language change and socioindexical meaning, and is centered around WLH’s proposed vision for the field:

 (…) a model of language which accommodates the facts of variable usage and its social and stylistic determinants not only leads to more adequate descriptions of linguistic competence, but also naturally yields a theory of language change that bypasses the fruitless paradoxes with which historical linguistics has been struggling for over half a century (p.
 99).

-Specifically, I strive to investigate the degree and nature of interaction between the dynamics of language change and socioindexical meaning.
 I am additionally invested in exploring the extent to which these concepts can be integrated within a framework of cultural evolution to offer holistic explanations of the actuation and spread of linguistic change.
+Here, I take serious inspiration and direction from Roberts’ and Sneller’s (2020) suggestions for invigorating interdisciplinarity between sociolinguistics and language/cultural evolution.